-Aadhaar Enabled Payment System (AEPS), created by the umbrella organization for digital transactions NPCI-National Payment Corporation of India, is a type of payment system that allows financial transactions to be carried out using Aadhaar-based authentication.
+Aadhaar Enabled Payment System (AEPS) or AEPS cash withdrawal, created by the umbrella organization for digital transactions NPCI-National Payment Corporation of India, is a type of payment system that allows financial transactions to be carried out using Aadhaar-based authentication.
 AEPS is based on the Unique Identification Number or Aadhaar number and allows Aadhaar cardholders to easily begin and finish transactions.
 It is a method of empowering all sectors of society by making banking and financial services available to everybody through Aadhaar.

 - The Aeps system enables customers to access Aadhaar-linked bank accounts to do operations like depositing cash, withdrawing money, intrabank or interbank fund transfer, balance inquiry, and obtaining a mini statement.